tokio-rs/website/content/blog/2019-08-tracing.md

 instrumentation points record typed key-value data called _fields_.
 For example, in an HTTP server, a span representing an accepted connection might record fields such as the client's IP address, the requested path, request method, headers, and so on.
-If we revisit the example above, with the edition of spans, we might see something like this:
+If we revisit the example above, with the addition of spans, we might see something like this:

 ```plain